WilliamHuey/dirgen/README.md

     A folder line can also be signified with having a later line with a greater indent than the folder line.

+    It might be desirable to use the explicit 'slash' syntax to intend for an empty folder to be created among all the files that are created at the same level.

     Example:
       /a-folder